danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

     # ite stands for if-then-else
     ite(
         output == nil,
-        true, # This should be true when nil was the result true  # This should be true when it wasn't
+        ..., # This should be true when nil was the result ...  # This should be true when it wasn't
     )
 end
 ~~~~